Wei-Sheng-Wang/Ninja-Turtle/README.md

 ```

 #### Database
-Since database is an indispensable part of many web applications, **Turtle** also supports basic interactions with databases, **MySQL** in specific.
+Since database is an indispensable part of many web applications, **Ninja Turtle** also supports basic interactions with databases, **MySQL** in specific.
 We wrap the official MySQL C++ Connector into simple connections that can execute queries and return back results.
-Users of **Turtle** may consider plug in this component when implementing custom service callback functions.
+Users of **Ninja Turtle** may consider plug in this component when implementing custom service callback functions.

 The relevant source code is under [db](./src/db) folder.
 Users may refer to [setup.sql](./setup/setup.sql) and [mysqler_test](./test/db/mysqler_test.cpp) for setup and simple usage reference.